ajahne/blog/_drafts/2019-7-4-key-meetings-to-have-with-your-team.md

 Advice for managers:
 - give yourself plenty of time to write these reviews.
 It will take time to gather feedback, speak to peers, review your notes, and draft the full review
 - keep notes throughout the year.
 When this person excels or performs below expectations on a task/goal/expectation make note of it.
 When you receive feedback on this person from their peers or other managers, make note of it.
-There i

-Have an example for each piece of feedback
+- Have an example for each piece of feedback.
+Feedback without an example does not resonant and in my opinion should can come across like an opinion versus an objective observation.

 **Addition Resources**